ZupIT/ritchie-docs/content/en/Formulas/Share formulas.md

 {{% /alert %}}

-When you work with various formula groups, it is sometimes difficult to remember every single available command.
+When you work with various formula groups, it may be hard to remember all the available commands.

-In order to list formulas from a specific repository, just follow these steps:
+If you want to list formulas from a specific repository, follow the steps below:

 1. Run the list command **`rit list formula`**.
 The system will return a list with the group of available repositories and also a ALL option.